Scroll to content

 Maths

-Weekly sessions, whereby the children will practise and develop their mental arithmetic skills and times tables are also taught.
+Weekly sessions, whereby the children will practise and develop their mental arithmetic skills and times tables are taught.

 Please continue to support your children’s learning by regularly asking questions or allowing them to play TT Rock Stars to improve their instant recall of the multiplication and division facts of all times tables (up to 12 times tables by the end of the year).